How to Send a Press Release Email Pitch [2024 Update]

 One of the best places to get the lowdown on how to pitch well is from journalists themselves.
 Which is why we asked them.

 You can watch our full hour-long interview with journalists Kelsey Ogletree and Holly Brockwell over at PR Roundtable: How writers want to be pitched.
-Here's a clip:
+Here are the top 6 clips:

 Pitch journalists right now with a 14-day free trial